Ziqi-Li/geoshapley/README.md

 A game theory approach to measuring spatial effects from machine learning models.
 GeoShapley is built on Shapley value and Kernel SHAP estimator.

 ### Recent Updates
-- 04/2025 - Some speed up (2x - 10x) with vectorization and sparse matrix
+- 05/2025 v0.1.0 - Several magnitude of speed-up for more than 10 features by implementing paired sampling from Covert and Lee (2021)

 ### Installation: